 Mess around with a few more simple calculations, then move on to the next section.

-In the simple exercise above, we interacted directly with the R Console, but most of the time we will use the R Studio Integrated Development Environment (IDE).
-As you’re probably aware, this is how we’ve logged into our VM and this will be our main environment for the practical series.
+In the simple exercise above, we interacted directly with the R Console; however, most of the time we will use the RStudio Integrated Development Environment (IDE).
+As you’re probably aware, this is how we’ve logged into our VM, and this will be our main environment for the practical series.

 First we will set up an R Project